Book an Appointment

 what to expect

 Shannon has been a licensed massage therapist in Oregon since 2009.
 For more then a decade, Shannon has worked diligently to develop her craft.
 She’s had the opportunity to provide therapeutic massage therapy in both the medical setting and in tranquil environments.
 Her passion today is to provide a truly blissful experience of both therapy and relaxation.
-Her ultimate goal is to provide an experience that leaves you feeling rejuvenated and at peace, ready to face the trials of the day with renewed body, mind and spirit.
+Her ultimate goal is to provide an experience that leaves you feeling rejuvenated and at peace, ready to face life with renewed body, mind and spirit.

 I offer massage for both relaxation and treatment work, specializing in Swedish, Deep Tissue and Trigger Point Therapy.
 I enjoy working with clients at every age and stage in their lives.
 Deep work does not need to hurt to be effective.
-Treatment work is intense, but crossing the line into a painful experience will trigger the body's trauma response, which is counter-productive.
+Treatment work is intense, but crossing the line into a painful experience will trigger the body's trauma response, which is counterproductive.
 I believe in the body's wisdom and ability to heal itself.
-My role as a therapist is to reestablish the body’s natural patterns and assist in its return to a state of homeostasis (the tendency of the body to seek and maintain balance within its internal environment).
+My role as a massage therapist is merely to assist the body in its own natural ability to attune and achieve homeostasis,

-I truly believe in the benefit of a traditional, relaxation massage.
-In this day and age, massage therapy is evolving and somewhere along the way, we have forgotten the importance and sanctity of a classical relaxation massage.
+I believe in the benefit of a traditional, relaxation massage.
+In this day and age, massage therapy is evolving and somewhere along the way, it has been forgotten, the importance and sanctity of a traditional relaxation massage.

-Relaxation massage is all about Relaxing.
-It focuses on giving the client time to recover from the stresses of daily life.
-When you experience relaxation massage, you can expect a treatment that involves: Long smooth gliding strokes that are rhythmic and flowing, pressure that is deeply relaxing, but not painful, designed to soothe and relax you.
-I find great joy and satisfaction in providing massage therapy to improve the quality of life for each individual.
+Relaxation massage focuses on giving the client time to recover from the stresses of daily life.
+When you experience relaxation massage, you can expect a treatment that involves: Long smooth gliding strokes that are rhythmic and flowing, pressure that is deeply relaxing, but not painful, designed to soothe and support you.

 deep tissue vs. swedish massage

-While Cornerstone Massage Therapy LMT’s offer both Swedish Massage and Deep Tissue Massage; it is important to understand the differences and benefits between Deep Tissue and Swedish Massage.
+While I offer both Swedish Massage and Deep Tissue Massage, it is important to understand the differences and benefits between Deep Tissue and Swedish Massage.

 Swedish Massage is given to increase blood circulation, ease tension in the body’s muscles, and improve the muscles’ flexibility.
 It stimulates the skin as well as the nervous system to soothe the nerves, reducing both emotional and physical stress.
 In fact, massage is a staple in most stress management programs.
 A Swedish massage is given to help with increasing the flow of oxygen in the blood, releasing toxins from the body’s muscles flushing the lactic acids, uric acids, and other type of metabolic wastes out of the body tissues.
 It can really shorten the recovery time for a muscular strain!!